The controller pursuant to data protection laws is:

 Access, blocking, deletion

 Within the framework of the applicable statutory provisions, you are entitled to receive information about the information related to you that we have on file at any time, as well as the source of the information, the recipients, and the purpose of the data processing.
 Where applicable, you also have the right to have this data corrected, blocked, or deleted.
-Your personal data will only be stored for as long as necessary to carry out the purposes specified in this data privacy statement or as long as required in accordance with the various statutory retention periods.
+Your personal data will only be stored for as long as necessary to carry out the purposes specified in this data protection information or as long as required in accordance with the various statutory retention periods.
 After these retention periods end or the relevant purpose no longer applies, the data will be deleted.

 Questions for the data protection officer